Developoz/dev_sass/README.md

-# dev_sass
+# gulp_auto

-First make sure to install gulp $ sudo npm install gulp -g
+Requirements

+Install Node

+Prior to taking the course, clone this repo and run the content locally

-Clone the document and use $ npm install
+$ npm install

-this is how the path structure looks like
+$ gulp

   |- app/
       |- css/